allisoncortez/plantmom/README.md

     ./bin/run

-You will be greeted and given a list of the Top 15 Nonfiction Best Sellers.
+You will be taken to a welcome page that Greets you!

-You are then prompted with a list of options to choose from:
-1. Pick a number from the list to find out more info on that specific book.
-2. See the full list of Best Sellers again.
-3. Exit the program.
+You will need to log in or sign up for an account.
+Once you are able to successfully create an account, it's time to navigate through the app.

+Add the top left, you'll see the main nav bar, giving you the following options:
+1. Add a Plant
+2. All Plants
+3. My Plants (this lets you view the plants you've logged)
+4. Logout

 If you want to know more about my process, check out my blog: https://allisoncortez.github.io/for_people_who_3_nonfiction_my_first_cli_project

-A video walkthrough of this API: https://youtu.be/adMIz0b2pgI
+A video walkthrough of Plantmom: https://youtu.be/adMIz0b2pgI

-I hope you find your next good book soon!
+I hope you enjoy!